 In general, credit scores improve with age.
 This makes sense because the older people get, the more financially stable they are.
 Incomes are higher, they are financially secure, and time is in their favor, as they’ve had time to recover from poor financial choices.

 Income is another factor not directly tied to your credit score, but one which indirectly affects where you land on the credit scale.
 The younger you are, the earlier you are in your career, thus you likely have a lower income.
-Income brackets determine the affordability of credit, thus may lead to denial of credit or a reduced credit line.
+Income brackets determine the affordability of credit, thus may lead to denial of credit for something like a personal loan or a reduced credit line.

 According to Money.com,